collamaf/SimDaVinci/README_DaVinci.md

 - Changed "ExtY" to "ExtY" in output file naming

 2018.04.23 by collamaf
-- Now resin is always present in front of CMOS, if flag not selected made of air (useful for scoring)
+- Now resin is always present in front of Pter, if flag not selected made of air (useful for scoring)
-- Added double crossing check also for particles entering CMOS
+- Added double crossing check also for particles entering Pter

 2018.04.26 by collamaf
-- Added InCmosEnPrim to bring primary particle info to Riduzione and DataAnalysis
+- Added InPterEnPrim to bring primary particle info to Riduzione and DataAnalysis

 2018.05.7 by collamaf
 - first implementation of storage of time of interection.
 Still not clear which time to save...
-- Introduced possibility to simulate bare SiPm (assumed to be a particular version of CMOS detector): SensorChoice=3
+- Introduced possibility to simulate bare SiPm (assumed to be a particular version of Pter detector): SensorChoice=3